Quantum statistics and self-interference in extended colliders

 where $X=x_{1}-x_{1}^{(0)}-vt_{1}+vt_{1}^{(0)}$, $v$ is the propagation velocity and the transmission function $\mathcal{T}(x)$ is

 Therefore, the transmitted wave packet is a superposition of an infinite number of wavelets separated by $L$.
-A similar expression holds for the reflected component~\cite{Note2}.

 The finite width of the wave packet and time delay in reaching the detector give rise to a suppression of interference in the transmission probability $P(1\rightarrow 1)_{\text{F/B}}$.
 For example, consider a particular case, where one wavelet performed $n$ windings and the other performed $m$ windings.
 By using Eqs.~\eqref{eq:transmitted_wavelet}--\eqref{eq:transmission_coeff}, one gets two wavelets, $\tau_{1}\tau_{2}\rho_{2}^{2n-1}\tilde{\phi}_{\text{s}_{1}}(X+nL)$ and $\tau_{1}\tau_{2}\rho_{2}^{2m-1}\tilde{\phi}_{\text{s}_{1}}(X+mL)$.
 Here, the centers of the wavelets are separated by $|(n-m)L|$.
 The probability amplitude is given by the superposition of an infinite number of wavelets of the mentioned forms.
 With increasing difference in the winding numbers $|n-m|$, the interference contribution to the transmission probability is reduced.
-For a model square wave packet (in momentum space) emitted by a quantum point contact dilutor, the decay function for $n\neq m$ is given as $f(|n-m|)=\frac{i\ell}{L|m-n|}e^{-ik_{f}L|n-m|}(e^{-i\frac{L}{\ell} |m-n|}-1)$ where we have $\ell=\frac{v}{eV}$ with $V$ as the bias voltage between the dilutor and the source edge, and $v$, $k_{f}$ denote the velocity and the Fermi momentum~\cite{Note2}.
+For a model square wave packet (in momentum space) emitted by a dilutor QPC, the decay function for $n\neq m$ is given as $f(|n-m|)=\frac{i\ell}{L|m-n|}e^{-ik_{f}L|n-m|}(e^{-i\frac{L}{\ell} |m-n|}-1)$ where we have $\ell=\frac{v}{eV}$ with $V$ as the bias voltage between the dilutor and the source edge, and $v$, $k_{f}$ denote the velocity and the Fermi momentum~\footnote{While the parameter $\ell$ controls the decay function, the width of the wave packet depends on the smearing of its momentum space distribution.}.

 Consider next a two-particle process, where each of the sources $S_1$ and $S_2$ simultaneously emits one particle.
 We now consider the case of partial interference between two wave packets and evaluate the probability $P(11)_{\text{F/B}}$ that each of the detectors registers one particle.
 There are two sets of processes which contribute to the two-particle probability amplitude: direct and exchange processes.
 While for fermions these processes sum up with opposite signs leading to enhanced antibunching, for bosons they add up with same signs.
 This is a direct manifestation of the statistical exchange phase~\cite{doi:10.1142/5752}.
 More specifically, each exchange process introduces a factor $e^{i\pi\nu}$, with $\nu=0$ for bosons and $\nu=1$ for fermions.
 In the direct process the particle starts from $S_{1}$ ($S_{2}$) and goes to $D_{1}$ ($D_{2}$).
 The two-particle amplitude is $A_{\text{direct}} = \sum_{n,m} A_{n}^{(1\rightarrow1)}A_{m}^{(2\rightarrow2)} $.
 Direct processes involve an integer number of windings around the anti-dot; a full winding leads to an even number of exchanges and thus the amplitude comes with $+1$ phase for both bosons and fermions, see Eq.~\eqref{eq:p11bf}.